erroronline1/caro/readme.md

 Beside these the dashboard and the menu notify about open topics and tasks.
 Timespans for notifications and schedules can be set within the [configuration](#runtime-variables).

+Automated reminders and schedules are processed once on the first login on the day.

 ## User trainings
 User trainings can be added in the [user manager](#users) but also from the [regulatory evaluations and summaries](#regulatory-evaluations-and-summaries).
 In terms of ISO 13485 8.5.1 General Improvement and ISO 13485 8.5.2 Corrective measures trainings can also be added in case of a treatment record marked as complaint.